top of page

 1997 · Cleveland, OH

-II Tru is a female rap duo from Cleveland, Ohio, made up of Brina and Jhaz.
-They were connected to Bone Thugs-N-Harmony and the Mo Thugs Family, appearing on Family Scriptures before releasing their 1997 album A New Breed of Female through Mo Thugs/Relativity.
+II Tru was made up of Brina and Jhaz.
+They were connected to Bone Thugs-N-Harmony and the Mo Thugs Family.
+Their album A New Breed of Female was released in 1997.

 images (74).jpg